Your Path is your command centre.

 You can find more information on how to read this graph in our handy audience guides.

-And what's that little green arrow?
+What’s the little green arrow?

 If you click the little chevron down the bottom of the page, it will allow you to change the way the data is displayed on your path.
 This is where things get really exciting!